MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 12. When the **Sign in** window is displayed, sign in as sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

-13. Verify Azure RMS and IRM is activated in your tenant by using the following cmdlet:
+13. Verify Azure RMS and IRM is activated in your tenant by using the following cmdlet and press **Enter**:

     Get-IRMConfiguration | fl AzureRMSLicensingEnabled

-14. Test the Azure RMS templates used for Office 365 Message Encryption against the other pilot user **Megan Bowen**:
+14. Test the Azure RMS templates used for Office 365 Message Encryption against the other pilot user **Megan Bowen** by using the following cmdlet and press **Enter**:

     Test-IRMConfiguration -Sender MeganB@contoso.com